PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 Finally, it's important to use an IDE to help you.
 We recommend you [VSCode](https://code.visualstudio.com) or [WebStorm](https://www.jetbrains.com/webstorm/).

-> You can get a free Jetbrains license using your [school account](https://console.bocal.org/#/login).
+> You can get a free JetBrains license using your [school account](https://console.bocal.org/#/login).

 ## Step 0 - Setup